-- Teachers responsible for teaching SEN groups/individuals within the class. - Teaching Assistants working with individual children or small groups. - Specialist Special Needs Teacher working with children on a 1:1 basis - Teaching Assistants support for children with emotional and social difficulties. - Speech and Language Therapist assessing and supporting children with communication difficulties
+- Teachers responsible for teaching SEN groups/individuals within the class. - Teaching Assistants working with individual children or small groups. - Teaching Assistants support for children with emotional and social difficulties. - Speech and Language Therapist assessing and supporting children with communication difficulties